-25 These recommendations emerged as a constant and insistent theme in What's app discussions held over 4 months across church members particularly engaging the Cherubim and Seraphim churches.
+27 These recommendations emerged as a constant and insistent theme in WhatsApp discussions held over four months between church members, particularly engaging the Cherubim and Seraphim churches.

-- Relationship and Capacity building, knowledge sharing with other denominations/ sects - in the UK and across into related affected source, transit and destination countries - Development of resources for churches to support awareness raising, to include but not limited by the following - reduction of demand, enhanced capacity for identification and safe reporting, information on legal assistance, safe housing and delivery of effective protection - Support for initiatives undertaken in country of source Awareness raising, development, poverty reduction, legal protection, girl's empowerment, educational and employment opportunities. - Keeping Safe Safety concerns in interdicting criminal networks the Air Lords/ Black Axe and other co fraternities - who run Nigerian Trafficking across Italy, the Netherlands, Spain, the UK, Germany, Denmark - wield a potential threat which must be engaged in developing work of early identification of trafficking, deconstruction of networks, refusal of any alliances which support these networks of profound abuse and extremely determined criminality) - Enhancing diocesan / inter-European and Middle East and North African networks information share and intervention - Theological engagement on the roles of the state and church, cultural contentions with human rights-based legislation and particular Christian anthropologies, sexual sins, 'settling matters out of court'. - Working with statutory agencies -clarifying the trouble with the state experienced by church members and their communities.
-This particularly pertains to concern with the police, social services and immigration.
-Ways of an easier, more cooperative and less hostile environment are required to and develop ways forward.

-How to unlock public funds to support sustainable church-led or partnered initiatives.
+- Keeping safe: there are safety concerns in interdicting criminal networks; they pose a potential threat which must be engaged when developing work around early identification of trafficking, deconstruction of networks and the refusal of any alliances which support these networks of profound abuse and extremely determined criminality - Enhancing diocesan and inter-European, Middle Eastern and North African networks through sharing information and intervention - Theological engagement on the roles of state and church, on cultural contentions between human rights legislation and particular Christian anthropologies, on sexual sins and on 'settling matters out of court' - Working with statutory agencies (particularly the police, social services and immigration agencies) to clarify the trouble with the state experienced by church members and their communities; an easier, more co-operative and less hostile environment is required to develop ways forward - Unlocking public funds to support sustainable church-led or partnered initiatives

-Figure 3 below, shows some of the overlapping areas, with the different sectors to which they are thought to apply, which have arisen in multiple conversations with participant churches and their membership.
+Figure 4 shows some of the overlapping areas and the different sectors to which they are thought to apply, which have arisen in multiple conversations with participant churches and their membership.